JaviCervera/leaflang/_build/README.md

 * Integer numbers.
 * Float (decimal) numbers.
 * Strings.
-* Hashes.
+* Dictionaries.
 * References.

-Hashes are associative collections of string keys and values of any type.
+Dictiolnaries are associative collections of string keys and values of any type.
 References point to data that is defined by an external library.

 ### Variables